 WSGF - A Momentous Launch For New App Vaycaychella Is Projected to Reach $100 Million Revenue Target

 DALLAS, Jan.
-8, 2021 /PRNewswire/ -- World Series of Golf Inc. (OTC Pink: WGSF) has had an impressive run during December, with shares still rising in early January.
+8, 2021 /PRNewswire/ -- World Series of Golf Inc. (OTC Pink: WSGF) has had an impressive run during December, with shares still rising in early January.
 CEO William "Bill" Justice shares his excitement that the energy will only continue to grow with the planned launch of their new subsidiary app Vaycaychella, which can revolutionize the way real estate investors and property owners can connect.
 The reasons for his optimism are apparent.

 To start, Vaycaychella makes investing in property ownership more manageable than ever before, with new processes that streamline deals.
 Its mission is to provide a refreshingly smooth experience to aspiring property owners and investment partners and create valuable business relationships that can build substantial real estate portfolios.
 The biggest draw from Vaycaychella's perspective is that it adds a sustainable source of revenues to the company from users completing transactions and interacting easily over the app's accessible interface.
 And because the deals generally start in the six-figure range, WSGF revenues can ramp quickly from a percentage of sales basis.